Decolonizing the ROGUE River:

 This trip operates on the traditional territory of the ancestral lands of the Cow Creek Umpqua, Confederated Tribes of Grand Ronde, Tolowa Dee-ni’, and Takelma.

-We will meet you near the river at the start of the trip.
-If you require a pick up in Grants Pass, Medford, or Ashland, please notify us in advance.
-We will drive you back to your vehicle at the end of the trip.
+We will meet you near the river at the start of the trip and drive you back to your vehicle at the end of the trip.
 For an additional fee you can arrange to have your personal vehicle shuttled to the takeout.
 We recommend the personal vehicle shuttle if you are planning to visit the coast, Crater Lake, the Redwoods, or any other local attractions before heading home.

-We will explore the river in Arrowhead River Adventures' paddle rafts, typically with six participants and one guide per boat.
+We will explore the river in Arrowhead River Adventures' whitewater rafts, typically with six participants and one guide per boat.
 Experienced guides will show you all the river has to offer.

 This trip offers accommodation in cozy, historic lodges (based upon availability, please book early).
 Your lodge stay includes a private room and bathroom with a hot shower.
 We'll also camp at least one night in large comfortable tents with all camping equipment provided.

-Staff will prepare three delicious meals a day including full, hearty, riverside lunches prepared by Arrowhead staff, and of course there will be no shortage of snacks and beverages.
+Staff will prepare three delicious meals a day including full, hearty, riverside lunches prepared by Arrowhead staff, and of course there will be no shortage of snacks.

 Anyone age 18 and older